Bridgeport Water Quality at a Glance

 Aquarion Water Company provides comprehensive water services to approximately 373,800 residents across the greater Bridgeport metropolitan area, including the neighboring communities of Easton, Fairfield, Monroe, Newtown, Norwalk, Redding, Shelton, Stratford, Trumbull, Westport, Weston and Wilton.
 Established in 1857 as one of the nation’s oldest water utilities, the system encompasses over 3,000 miles of water distribution lines, numerous reservoirs and pumping stations, and advanced treatment facilities that deliver an average of 44 million gallons of drinking water daily to Connecticut’s largest city and surrounding Fairfield County areas.

 Bridgeport sources its drinking water primarily from a system of eight surface water reservoirs (Aspetuck, Easton Lake, Far Mill, Hemlocks, Means Brook, Saugatuck, Trap Falls and West Pequonnock) located throughout the region, with additional supply from the Westport and Coleytown well fields.
-These diverse sources provide more than 95% of the water supply, with advanced treatment plants ensuring water consistently meets all federal and state quality standards.
-The utility faces ongoing challenges with infrastructure modernization, PFAS contamination, and maintaining affordable service while investing in cutting-edge treatment technologies and conservation initiatives to ensure sustainable water supply for future generations.
+These diverse sources provide more than 95% of the water supply, with advanced treatment plants ensuring water meets federal and state quality standards.
+However, recent testing reveals significant concerns with disinfection byproducts including trihalomethanes at 349 times above health guidelines and haloacetic acids at 968 times above safe levels, plus detection of PFAS “forever chemicals” including PFOA at 18 times health guidelines and chromium-6 at 2.5 times health guidelines, highlighting the need for enhanced treatment technologies and ongoing monitoring.

 Bridgeport Water Quality: Current Status (2024-2025)